 The NGK Group promotes restructuring of its quality activities to respond more precisely to increasing and diversifying quality demands from customers in different target markets.

 We have formulated these quality activity rules particularly to enhance the elimination of quality risks in the market, and are promoting their adoption and improved effectiveness.

-Rule Description Quality confirmation ruleEstablish milestones, from development to start of production, and confirm conformance with when production processes change.
-Design Review (DR) function strengthening rule Company-wide LIR reviewers The Clightly Manadement Department head holds company-wide LIRs for cases Quality monitoring rule Monitor and share information company-wide with respect to quality status changes or problems concerning products or markets.
+Rule Description Quality confirmation rule Establish milestones, from development to start of production, and confirm conformance with six quality items when production processes change.
+Design Review (DR) function strengthening rule Register DR plans with quality risks of medium or high level as important DR subjects with participation of company-wide DR reviewers.
+The Quality Management Department head holds company-wide DRs for cases with a particularly high risk level.
+Quality monitoring rule Monitor and share information company-wide with respect to quality status changes or problems concerning products or markets.
 Manufacturing defects and customer complaints are shared company-wide every month through reports to the Quality Management Department, and the appropriateness of countermeasures is discussed.
 Rule for handling major customer complaints In the event of a serious customer complaint, including a potential complaint, the situation is promptly reported to the Quality Committee Chair to formulate company-wide countermeasures.